Overview

 Caries removal, build up, and crown preparation/ impression/ delivery performed by Dr. Brian L. Vu

-This patient presents with a mild- moderate sensitivity due to a large cavity on his premolar.
+This young patient presents with a mild- moderate sensitivity due to a large cavity on her lower first molar.
 Careful removal of cavities will be needed to avoid damaging the nerve inside of the tooth.
 During this visit, the infected tooth structure will be removed, built back up, and an impression made for a zirconia crown.

-Two pictures showing the final cementation of the zirconia crown.
+Final cementation of the zirconia crown.
 Please note the precise fit of the crown and presence of healthy gums.
-The patient was able to AVOID a root canal and his sensitivity will decrease to normal levels in a couple of weeks.
+The patient was able to AVOID a root canal and her sensitivity will decrease to normal levels in a couple of weeks.

 Case 2

-An aesthetically challenging case demonstrating large caries and tetracycline staining on four maxillary anterior teeth.
+An aesthetically challenging case demonstrating large caries and tetracycline staining on four maxillary anterior teeth (EMax).

 Caries removal, build up, and crown preparation/ impression/ delivery performed by Dr. Brian L. Vu